 Walking Offa’s Dyke Path

 If you’re feeling active, a scenic countryside ramble along one of the sections of the 177-mile Offa’s Dyke Path, which stretches along the entire border between Wales and England is a wonderful option.
 Experience changing landscapes and amazing opportunities to catch a view of wildlife native to Wales.
 The trail passes through eight counties and three Areas of Outstanding Natural Beauty (the Wye Valley, Shropshire Hills and Clwydian Hills).
 Stride over a windswept moor, explore the enchanting Wye Valley woods, or stile-hop through the Clwydian range, which is especially beautiful in early summer when heather dusts the surface with a shade of deep purple.

-Sailing in Abersoch Llyn Peninsula
+Sailing in Abersoch on Llyn Peninsula

 Canyoning in waterfall country

 Wales is blessed with a plethora of spectacular waterfalls of great beauty.
 These dazzling cascades are not only mesmerising to view but are the source of some immense fun.
-Equipped with a wetsuit, buoyancy aid and helmet you can experience the extreme adrenaline of leaping off them into the chilly water below on a guided trip.
-The best way to describe canyoning activity is white water rafting but without the raft.
-Descend steep sided gorges, slide down rapids, float down fast flowing chutes and waves, and walk behind a curtain of racing water as the waterfall pours into its natural plunge pool below.
+Equipped with a wetsuit, buoyancy aid and helmet you can experience the extreme adrenaline of leaping from them into the chilly water below on a guided trip.
+The best way to describe canyoning is white water rafting but without the raft.
+Descend steep-sided gorges, slide down rapids, float down fast flowing chutes and waves, and walk behind a curtain of racing water as the waterfall pours into its natural plunge pool below.

 Caving in the Brecon Beacons